ninabarzh/broomstick/content/posts/State-of-ai-driven-surveillance-2025.md

 are breathing down necks, and integration often resembles a Frankensteinian patchwork.
 Innovation, it seems, comes with a compliance hangover.

-Beyond finance, AI is now the darling of physical security—spotting odd behaviour, identifying faces in crowds, and predicting crimes before they happen (or not).
+Beyond finance, AI is now the darling of physical security, spotting odd behaviour, identifying faces in crowds, and predicting crimes before they happen (or not).
 German defence start-up Helsing, for example, has plans to release a swarm of underwater drones with “advanced AI” to boost naval surveillance.
 Because nothing says peace of mind like the quiet hum of a robot lurking in the deep.